 After the first shuttle mission, the consensus in the USSTAF was that the mission had proceeded satisfactorily, and a second shuttle mission was therefore planned for implementation from the UK by Lieutenant General James H. Doolittle’s 8th AAF, which was to attack synthetic oil facilities in eastern Germany and proceed to the USSR.

-On 21 June some 145 of 163 B-17 bombers began shuttle bombing missions with escort by 72 Lockheed P-38 Lightning, 38 Republic P-47 Thunderbolt and 57 P-51 fighters.
+On 21 June some 145 of 163 B-17 bombers began shuttle bombing missions with escort by 72 Lockheed P-38 Lightning twin-engined, 38 Republic P-47 Thunderbolt single-engined and 57 P-51 fighters.
 The target was the synthetic oil facility at Ruhland: 123 B-17 bombers attacked the primary target, 21 the marshalling yards at Elsterwerda and one the marshalling yards at Riesa.
-The Mustang fighters returned to England, the task of escorting the bombers to Soviet bases then devolving onto 65 other Mustang fighters based in the USSR.
+The Mustang fighters returned to England, the task of escorting the bombers to Soviet bases then devolving to 65 other Mustang fighters based in the USSR.
 Some 20 to 30 Luftwaffe fighters attacked the force, and in the resulting battle one P-51B and six German fighters were destroyed.
 One B-17F was damaged by Flak and, after losing three engines, diverted to neutral Sweden, where it was interned and later converted into an airliner for Swedish service.
 Thus 144 B-17 bombers landed in the USSR, 73 at Poltava, and the other 71 at Mirgorod, while the 64 surviving P-51 fighters landed at Piryatin.

-What was unknown at the time was that after the raid on Ruhland, the US bombers were shadowed at a distance by a Heinkel He 111 bomber, which was thus able to identify the Ukrainian airfields on which the US aircraft landed.
+What was unknown at the time was that after the raid on Ruhland, the US bombers were shadowed at a distance by a Heinkel He 111 twin-engined bomber, which was thus able to identify the Ukrainian airfields on which the US aircraft landed.

 On the night of 21/22 June the combat wing of B-17 bombers which earlier landed at Poltava sustained severe losses in a German air attack on the airfield.
 Personnel were alerted at about 23.30 when it was announced that German bombers had crossed the front and were heading in the general direction of Poltava.
 At 00.30 pathfinder aircraft released flares directly above the airfield, and the first bombs were dropped 10 minutes later.
 For almost two hours an estimated 75 German bombers attacked the base with great accuracy.
 A very large majority of the bombs were dropped in the dispersal area where only B-17 bombers were parked, indicating that these warplanes were the attack’s specific target.
 Of the 73 B-17 bombers which had landed at Poltava, 47 were destroyed and most of the remaining 26 were severely damaged.
 One US airman was killed and another severely wounded, while several others suffered minor injuries.
 In addition to the aircraft suffering heavy damage, the fuel and ammunition dumps were also attacked, and large quantities of both were destroyed.
 Three days after the attack, only nine of the 73 aircraft at Poltava were operational.